Magdalena Mixtepec

 A civil congregation existed in the town around the turn of the 16th and 17th centuries.
 The town was previously known as Magdalena Tepex Zimatlán, but was renamed as the parish of Santa Cruz de Mixtepec.

+Demography

-As of 2005, the municipality had a total population of 1101.
+As of 2005, the municipality had a total population of 1,101.
 There are a handful of the near-extinct Asunción Mixtepec Zapotec language speakers remaining in the town.